fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 To be able to use the `scalaz-deriving` API, we need an `Isomorphism` between
 our ADTs and the `iotaz` generic representation.
-It's a lot of boilerplate, but
+It is a lot of boilerplate,
-it pays off:
+we will get to that in a moment:

 {lang="text"}
 ~~~~~~~~